Chiogros/LinkedIn-connectors-for-GDataStudio/README.md

 Google Data Studio connectors to fetch data from LinkedIn Marketing API.

 ## Connectors organization
-There's a main connector called "Core": it retrieves and handles data to bring it properly for GDS and set authentication method.
+There is a main connector called `Core`: it retrieves and handles data to bring it properly for GDS and it also sets the authentication method.
-Children connectors (like Company-followers) use Core functions and have functions specific for their API endpoint.
+Children connectors (like Company-followers) use Core functions and use specific functions they have for their API endpoint.

 ## How to use them on GDS

 ### Setup Core connector
 1. Go to [Google Apps Script](https://script.google.com)
-2. Create new project
+2. Create a new project
 3. Name it
 4. Go to project settings
 5. Check `Display appsscript.json manifest file`